Sign InSign Up

 This can cause problems in personal relationships and make it difficult for people with PPL to develop healthy relationships with others.
 They also tend to hold grudges and do not forgive easily.
 They may also have difficulty working in teams and trusting peers.

-Paranoid personality disorder is a serious mental health disorder that can have a significant impact on quality of life.
-However, with the right treatment and support, people with PPD can learn to manage their symptoms and improve their relationships with others.
+Paranoid Personality Disorder (PPD) is a severe mental health condition that can significantly affect one’s quality of life.
+However, proper treatment and support can help individuals with PPD manage their symptoms and improve their relationships with others.

 How paranoid personality disorder is diagnosed?

-Paranoid personality disorder is usually diagnosed by a mental health professional, such as a psychiatrist or psychologist, who conducts a thorough evaluation.
+Paranoid Personality Disorder (PPD) is typically diagnosed by a mental health expert like a psychiatrist or psychologist through a comprehensive evaluation.

-The criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) are used to make the diagnosis.
+The diagnosis is based on the criteria specified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 The criteria for PPD are as follows